86Box/docs/dev/builds.rst

 * Optimized variants (**86Box-Optimized**) as of March 18th 2021.

   * These variants' aggressive microarchitecture-specific optimizations provided very little performance improvement (within margin of error on modern CPUs) while introducing bugs and other incorrect behavior.
-  * Optimized binaries can still be produced by :doc:`compiling 86Box from source <buildguide>` with the ``--preset=optimized`` CMake flag, which enables optimizations for the build host's CPU microarchitecture.
-No support will be provided for those.